ibm-cloud-architecture/refarch-cognitive-prod-recommendations/README.md

-# Telecom Product Recommendations with Watson Conversation and Decision Management
+# Product Recommendations with Watson Conversation and Decision Management

 This project demonstrates how to leverage Watson Conversation to gather information about the customer intent, and propose the best product recommendations from his profile and the set of answers / facts gathered during the conversation.